danger

 Inspection Information

-The permit holder is required to inform the INSPECTION SECTION at (503) 823-7002, Option 1, at least 48 hours prior to the anticipated start of work, unless instructed otherwise.
+The permit holder is required to inform the Inspection Section via the portal at least 48 hours prior to the anticipated start of work, unless instructed otherwise.
 If work does not commence as scheduled, notification will need to be repeated.
 Failure to provide notification will result in a doubling of permit fees as a penalty.

 Environmental Assessment Permits